 Crappie fishing with minnows is a technique every crappie fisher must know.
 Time after time they are the go-to when jigs just aren’t working.
-After all, a large portion of adult crappie’s diets consist of small fish…So why not use what they actually eat?
+After all, a large portion of adult crappie’s diets consists of small fish…So why not use what they actually eat?
 Here’s all you need to know to buy, store, and use minnows to catch crappie.

 I should start off by saying in some waters and states fishing with live bait is prohibited so always check the regulations first.

 There are two ways to acquire minnows.
 You can catch them, or you can buy them.
 If you take the easy way out and buy, you generally have three choices: fatheads, golden shiners, and rosy reds where available.

 Fatheads are what I’m most familiar with and are my go-to bait.
 They seem to be available at almost every reputable bait shop in Wisconsin and I’d imagine the same for the rest of the Midwest.
 Fatheads are hardy – they can withstand pretty drastic water temperature changes, low oxygen levels, and rough handling.
 They are silvery in color usually with a green, brown, or blue tinge.

 In the south, golden shiners are generally more popular.
 They are less hardy than their fathead counterparts but have the advantage of being slightly more lively.
 Their gold hue can be very enticing for crappie, too.
 They also get larger than fatheads if you are looking to fish for slab crappie.

 A third variety that can sometimes be found in bait shops is the rosy red.
 This minnow is a type of fathead and looks almost orange, similar to a goldfish.
 Rosy reds have the best of both worlds; they are hardy and flashy in color.

 If you want to catch minnows, you can do so by using a minnow trap like this one: